Fralleee/copy-context/README.md

 ## Overview

-**Copy Code Context** is a Visual Studio Code extension that allows you to quickly copy one or more files—or entire folders—as Markdown-formatted code snippets.
+**Copy Code Context** is a Visual Studio Code extension that allows you to quickly copy one or more files or entire folders as Markdown-formatted code snippets.

 The generated Markdown includes file paths and syntax highlighting, making it ideal for sharing code context in documentation, AI prompts (e.g. ChatGPT), or anywhere you need to present code.

 ## Features